A Glossary for Political Direct Mail

 Not surprisingly, political direct mail that is smaller is generally cheaper to send.
 To get letter-rate postage, your mail doesn’t have to be in an envelope, it just has to meet certain size requirements.
 Currently, the max letter-rate size is 6-1/8 x 11-1/2 inches, which means that mail at that size or smaller will qualify for lower postage rates (letter-rate postage) than larger mail.
 You’ll also want to work with your production team to make sure your mail panel is in the right place to qualify for letter-rate postage.

 A lot of the political direct mail that people get each election cycle comes in the form of these large flats.
 Basically, they pick up where the letter-size mail leaves off.
 These mailers run larger that 6-1/8 x 11-1/2 inches and should max out at 12 x 15 inches.

 Bugs are little graphics you’ll often see on mailers.
 They are not related to the content of the mailer and are meant to be unobtrusive (thus their small size).
-Most commonly, you’ll find a union bug and a recycle bug on Democratic direct mail.
+Most commonly, you’ll find a union bug and a recycle bug on political direct mail.
 The union bug indicates that the piece was printed in a union shop, and it will tell you which shop did the work.
 The recycle bug is simply a recycling symbol.
 Other common bugs include FSC (Forestry Stewardship Council Certified) and soy ink.